 Bridging knowledge gaps with robust data and methods

 "When you can measure what you are speaking about, and express it in numbers, you know something about it."

-  Quality data is at the heart of evidence-informed decision making, and the lack of it hinders the ability to learn what works in complex settings.
-But high-quality data does not constitute evidence unless coupled with rigorous methods.
+Quality data is at the heart of evidence-informed decision-making, and its absence hinders the ability to discern what works in complex settings.
+High-quality data, though, does not constitute evidence unless coupled with rigorous methods.

-  By combining traditional and non-traditional data sources with robust causal analytical methods, it is possible to
+By combining traditional and non-traditional data sources with robust causal analytical methods, it becomes possible to:

-  Learn on what works on the ground contributes to identification of solutions that are both viable and scalable in different contexts.
+Learning what works on the ground contributes to the identification of solutions that are both viable and scalable in different contexts.

 UNDP makes use of different scientific methods to measure impact.
 Experimental and quasi-experimental are the most prominent designs, relying on control and treatment groups.
 The control group (e.g. benchmark, not exposed to the intervention) acts as a counterfactual¹, which allows for a valid comparison of similar groups at the same point in time.
 This approach enables attribution of impact to the intervention being tested and ensures that confounding factors, such as age, gender and educational level of beneficiaries, are not responsible for the result.